Child development of the Indigenous peoples of the Americas: Parenting

 In such cultures, community members have nearly as much agency as the child's parents in the child’s learning.
 Parents (and other community members) instill indirect support to activities, encouraging autonomy and self-responsibility.
 Learning and everyday endeavors are not mutually exclusive.
 Because the children are incrementally eased into taking a bigger part in the community, processes, tasks, and activities are adequately completed with no compromise to quality.
 Hence, the community is not weary of task risks simply due to the presence and involvement of children.
 Contrasted with patterns of parent-child engagement in Western communities, it is evident that child learning participation and interaction styles are relative socio-cultural constructs.
-Factors such as historical context, values, beliefs, and practices must be incorporated in the interpretation of a cultural community and children’s acquisition of knowledge should not be considered universal.
+Factors such as historical context, values, beliefs, and practices must be incorporated into the interpretation of a cultural community and children’s acquisition of knowledge should not be considered universal.
 Some Indigenous communities pass on knowledge through nonverbal communication, storytelling, teasing and monitoring.
 All these tools lend to the learning necessary to develop by immersion into the productive activities of the community.

 Parents are not the only source that children learn from.
-Siblings tells us that although both first born and later born children learn from a single parent, usually their mother, both children's’ speech patterns differ because the older sibling is now more like a caregiver.
+Siblings tell us that although both first-born and later-born children learn from a single parent, usually their mother, both children’s speech patterns differ because the older sibling is now more like a caregiver.
 In the Chillihuani community, a young boy did not learn the flute from his mother or father but by observing his brother, who learned by observing his father.
 These traditions continuously are being passed down through generations.